mltooling/project-template/react-webapp/README.md

 Summary description of the webapp goes here...

-## Usage of This Template
+## Usage of this Template

 The Sections below explain the used style guides and configurations for this project.
-The files ...
-Please have a look at the package.json and check whether the dependencies for react, react-scripts etc. could need an update :)

 ## Develop